mrlegowatch/GarageStorageSwift/Sources/GarageStorage/GarageStorage.docc/GettingStarted.md

 As indicated in the previous section, a top-level object or elements of a top-level array need only conform to `Hashable`.
 They may be either value or reference types.

 Standalone top-level objects—that is, root objects that are parked directly using `park()`—often require being uniquely identified in the Garage, and are often reference types, such as classes.
 This is supported through the `Identifiable` protocol.
-The only requirement for `Identifiable` is that its ID conform to `LosslessStringConvertible`.
+The only requirement for `Identifiable` is that its ID conform to `String`, `UUID`, or `LosslessStringConvertible`.
 For example:

 ```swift
 class Person: Codable, Identifiable {